GSA/digitalgov.gov/content/posts/2015-05-04-helpful-resources-to-help-make-your-content-mobile-friendly.md

 ## **Responsive Web Design Case Studies**

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/04/250-x-444-Search-engine-results-indicating-that-an-NPS-park-website-is-mobile-friendly.jpg" alt="Search engine results indicating that an NPS park website is mobile-friendly" %}From building the case for RWD to working through procurement cycles, we have a number of case studies showing how agencies implemented RWD.
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/04/250-x-444-Search-engine-results-indicating-that-an-NPS-park-website-is-mobile-friendly.jpg" alt="Search engine results indicating that an NPS park website is mobile-friendly" %}From building the case for RWD to working through procurement cycles, we have a number of case studies showing how agencies implemented RWD.

   * DFAS made a case for switching to RWD when [they saw their mobile usage rates increasing at the same time the site’s bounce rate was also increasing](https://www.WHATEVER/2014/10/21/responsive-web-design-challenges-webinar-recap/), signifying that more people were coming from mobile devices and leaving quickly when they had trouble finding the information they were looking for.
 DFAS then [utilized the responsive template code developed by HHS to make mobile-friendly data tables](https://www.WHATEVER/2014/12/11/defense-finance-accounting-services-use-hhs-code-to-make-mobile-friendly-tables/).

   * GSA’s Child Care Information Portal was [responsively redesigned based on customer feedback requesting a mobile experience](https://www.WHATEVER/2012/10/25/gsas-child-care-information-portal/), as well as a desire to simplify their website management by not having to create separate pages for mobile use.

   * AIDS.gov was one of the first agencies to [implement a responsive design when they saw increasing traffic to their mobile site](https://www.WHATEVER/2012/07/11/aids-gov-responsive-design/).